 You can't choose your boss, but you can choose how you react to a bad one.
-How to approach the situation with grace.
-[TWEET]

-Honestly evaluate the situation.
+Honestly evaluate the situation

 It can be tough to look in the mirror, but take an honest look and determine if there are items on your side of the table to work on that could help improve the relationship with your boss.
 Maybe you could be more efficient, meet deadlines better, and so on.
 If we're slacking at work, we typically know it.
 At the same time, you might be doing the best you can and it's still not good enough, so take a breath and read on.

-Understand your boss' issues and communication style.
+Understand your boss' issues and communication style

-Create a written record.
+Create a written record

 If your boss is always on your case about what you have or haven't done or that you're not meeting deadlines, be sure to keep a detailed written record of all of your work, from what to when to who, as well as any reasons as to why a project or item was delayed.
-You might also consider scheduling a daily meetup for five minutes or so to discuss what you've accomplished and to ensure you understand your manager's priorities of your current task list.
+You might also consider scheduling a daily meetup for five minutes or so to discuss what you've accomplished and to ensure you understand your manager's priorities towards your current task list.
 This keeps you both accountable and your boss in check.
-I advised one employee to take this approach, and it helped her maintain her sanity and provided her with a proof of record if her manager approached her about a perceived issue, like accusing her of missing a deadline when she had actually completed the task on time.
+I advised one employee to take this approach, and it helped her maintain her sanity and provided her with proof of record if her manager approached her about a perceived issue, like accusing her of missing a deadline when she had actually completed the task on time.

 I've been fortunate to have some amazing managers during my career.
 Only once did I have a manager that was difficult to work with, to say the least.
 I was spending so much energy thinking about how frustrated he made me and what to do about it that I was wasting my energy on things I couldn't control.
-If you find that you're often upset or thinking about your boss, consider paying yourself a dollar each time you do it, and save the money for a rainy day.
+If you find that you're often upset or thinking about your boss, consider paying yourself a dollar each time you do it and save the money for a rainy day.
 This trick will help you become aware of how much time you're spending on your boss that you could be using for more productive and enjoyable endeavors!
-It will also allow you to shift your thoughts every time you think of him or her, so it doesn't consume you.
+It will also allow you to shift your thoughts every time you think of them so it doesn't consume you.

-Know that you did not do anything wrong if the situation doesn't work out.
+Know that you did not do anything wrong

 At the end of the day, some relationships simply don't work well.
 It takes two to tango and only one to back out of the dance for the dance to fail.
 Do the best you can and focus on your work until a better scenario comes along.

-Take the high road.
+Take the high road

-Speak to someone in Human Resources.
+Speak to someone in Human Resources

 This is especially true if the behavior of your manager borders harassment or makes you feel unsafe or uncomfortable.
 HR might also be able to advise you on how to best deal with a situation that you're trying to make work.

-Refer to a career or personal coach or your mentor.
+Refer to a career or personal coach or your mentor

 It can be helpful to speak with a career coach or mentor to vent, as well as seek advice and guidance on how to deal with a boss that's making your work life difficult.
 Someone outside of the situation might be able to give you a perspective that will allow you to deal with the scenario better or even look at it differently.
 You can conduct an online search for career coaches to find local career and personal coaches, as well as coaches that conduct sessions via phone.

-See the situation as a learning opportunity.
+See the situation as a learning opportunity